bsmg/beat-saber-community-wiki/modding/intro.md

 For convenience, RQ has created a plugin template for Visual Studio.
 This guide will show you how to setup that template.

+Download the latest version of [Visual Studio Community.](https://visualstudio.microsoft.com/)

+There are multiple templates that you can choose to install.

+The new [BS Plugin Template](https://github.com/Kylemc1413/BS-Plugin-Template/releases/download/0.0.1/BS.Plugin.Template.zip) by Kyle1413 includes more options to guide you, as well as a basic use case of CustomUI.
+We will be using this for the Mod Tutorial.

-Download the latest version of [Visual Studio Community.](https://visualstudio.microsoft.com/) Download the [Beat Saber Plugin Template](/uploads/modding/beat-saber-plugin-template.zip "Beat Saber Plugin Template") by RQ.
+However, if you wish to go more barebones, here is the older [Beat Saber Plugin Template](/uploads/modding/beat-saber-plugin-template.zip "Beat Saber Plugin Template") by RQ.

 # Template setup
 Install Instructions:
 1. Open C:\Users\\<Username\>\Documents\Visual Studio 2017\Templates\ProjectTemplates.